The Air You Cannot See Is Costing India More Than Any Tariff

 According to the University of Chicago's Energy Policy Institute, China reduced national PM2.5 by 40.8% between 2014 and 2023.
 Beijing specifically cut pollution by 55.2% in ten years.
 The entire global decline in air pollution since 2014 is attributable to China's actions.

-The mechanism had three parts India currently lacks.
+The mechanism had three parts India can now adopt.
 First, China set binding PM2.5 targets tied to regional governors' career advancement.
-Second, China deployed over 1,000 PM2.5 sensors across Beijing alone, plus a satellite and laser radar network, so officials could not hide bad data.
+Second, China deployed over 1,000 PM2.5 sensors across Beijing alone, plus a satellite and laser radar network.
 Third, the coal ban in residential areas across polluted regions was physically enforced.

 The Clean Air Fund and consulting firm Dalberg estimate that targeted clean air interventions could unlock more than $200 billion in economic opportunity for India.
 The cost of cleaning the air is less than 2% of what dirty air is currently costing each year.

 The World Bank estimates India's GDP would have been 4.5% higher if the country had managed to cut pollution by half over the previous 25 years.
-That is money that has already been lost, not a projection.
+That is money already lost to decades of inaction under Congress-era governments.

 The required pollution-filtering technology for power plants has a well-established global supply chain because it is mandatory in the West and in China.
 The cost is a one-time capital expense.
 The cost of not acting is 394,000 deaths per year from coal plant emissions alone.